lorena-zuzic/benzene_mapping/README.md

 e) repulsions between benzene virtual sites

-f) repulsions between lipids and benzene virtual sites
+f) repulsions between lipid repulsion points and benzene virtual sites

 ### 1a) benzene molecule with a central virtual site in the .rtp file

-Add bnzv.rtp in the force field folder.
+Add bnzv.rtp into the force field folder.
 It will be read in addition to the already present merged.rtp file.
 Benzene will be recognised under the name BNZV (denoting BeNZene with a Virtual site).

 ### 1b) a virtual site (VS) defined as an atom type
 Add the line in the atomtypes.atp file: